daniel-rhoades/hippo-tomcat-template/README.md

 You can also find a pre-built version of this image on Docker Hub under [danielrhoades/hippo-tomcat-template](https://hub.docker.com/r/danielrhoades/hippo-tomcat-template/), where it can simply be obtained by running `$ docker pull danielrhoades/hippo-tomcat-template`

+The Hippo distribution along with environment specific configuration (e.g. database connection details) are passed to the container during start-up, see the quick start guide below for more information.

 ## Prerequisites

 * Hippo is a Java-based CMS, Hippo project are built using Maven.
 So if you need to build a Hippo project make sure you have an environment setup with Java and Maven, check out Hippo's documentation on [getting started](http://www.onehippo.org/trails/getting-started/prerequisites.html) for more information;